Losant/application-templates/overall-equipment-effectiveness/README.md

 (Running + Sheetbreak)/runTime = Availability
 ```

 *Note: Availability will need to take into account the scheduled run time for each specific machine/process.
 Every process has different ways of calculating scheduled run time.
-Items that could affect run time include: technician shifts, holidays, or orders coming in.
+Items that could affect run time include technician shifts, holidays, or orders coming in.
 This use case assumes the machine will be running 24/7/365 with the exception of the Utility Outage.*

 ### Performance
-Performance is calculated using a 30 day [mean aggregation](https://docs.losant.com/references/aggregations/#mean) of the paper machine's **rate** attribute.
+Performance is calculated using a 30-day [mean aggregation](https://docs.losant.com/references/aggregations/#mean) of the paper machine's **rate** attribute.
 It then compares the mean to the **maxRate** for the machine.
 Max rate is set as a [Device Tag](https://docs.losant.com/devices/overview/#device-tags) since it is a constant value and could vary by machine.

 ```
 rate/maxRate = Performance
 ```

 ### Quality
-Quality is calculated using a 30 day [sum aggregation](https://docs.losant.com/references/aggregations/#sum) of the paper machine's **currentTons** and **currentWaste** attributes.
+Quality is calculated using a 30-day [sum aggregation](https://docs.losant.com/references/aggregations/#sum) of the paper machine's **currentTons** and **currentWaste** attributes.

 These should be changed to match the good quality (currentTons in this example) and the bad quality (currentWaste in this example) attribute you have for your device.